dtcarls/fantasy_football_chat_bot/README.md

 ### Environment Variables

-- BOT_ID: This is your Bot ID from the GroupMe developers page (REQUIRED IF USING GROUPME)
-- SLACK_WEBHOOK_URL: This is your Webhook URL from the Slack App page (REQUIRED IF USING SLACK)
 - DISCORD_WEBHOOK_URL: This is your Webhook URL from the Discord Settings page (REQUIRED IF USING DISCORD)
 - LEAGUE_ID: This is your ESPN league id (REQUIRED)
 - START_DATE: This is when the bot will start paying attention and sending messages to your chat.
 (2020-09-10 by default)